In August, Hilton Head Island reaches peak heat with tropical humidity—making it the perfect time for red wines!

 Summer heat enhances subtle flavor profiles of silky fruits and sweet floral notes.
 Reds have the ideal taste profile for lazy afternoons on a Lowcountry verandah, late lunches after 18 holes of golf or a prelude to a nap on your favorite hammock.
-And, if you’re planning a more active summer vacation, remember an entire 750 ml. bottle of red wine usually has fewer calories than an 8 oz. sweet frozen cocktail.
+And, if you’re planning summer vacation, and watching your waistline, remember an entire 750 ml. bottle of red wine usually has fewer calories than an 8 oz. sweet frozen cocktail.

 Here are some tips for picking out the perfect red for a hot summer day: